Comprehensive Guide to Effective Scalability Testing

 • Spike Testing: It involves abruptly increasing the load to see how the program handles unforeseen traffic spikes.

-• Endurance Testing: It involves running the program under a heavy load for a long time in order to find memory leaks and performance degradation over time.
+• Endurance Testing: Endurance testing runs the program under high load conditions for a long time in order to search for memory leaks and performance degradation.

 4. Employ Tools for Performance Testing